 Before Your Trip

-We offer scuba diving holidays across the globe including; Pacific Ocean (Galapagos, Palau, Truk Lagoon, Bikini Atoll, and Solomon Islands), the Americas (Bahamas & Galapagos), and Asia (Indonesia, Thailand, Myanmar and the Philippines).
+We offer liveaboard diving holidays across the globe including; Pacific Ocean (Galapagos, Palau, Truk Lagoon, Bikini Atoll, and Solomon Islands), the Caribbean (Bahamas), and Southeast Asia (Indonesia, Philippines, Thailand and Myanmar).
 Contact us if you would like to tailor-make your own scuba diving holiday experience.

-All passengers travelling aboard our vessels must ensure they are fully covered for all diving accident and emergency situations, including coverage for air evacuation.
+All guests travelling aboard our liveaboards must ensure they are fully covered for all diving accident and emergency situations, including air evacuation.
 This is a mandatory requirement, as outlined in section 3 of our terms and conditions.

 We also strongly advise our guests to obtain comprehensive travel insurance to cover against unforeseeable delays and potential missed flight connections.
 Please read our blog ‘Do You Really Need Travel Insurance?‘ for further information of why the right type of travel insurance is so important.